Which materials are best for cold weather?

 Advantages – very warm, reasonably cheap

-Disadvantages – heavier than other materials of the same thickness, very heavy when wet, takes a very long time to dry out, offers very little wind protection.
+Disadvantages – heavier than other materials of the same thickness, very heavy when wet, takes a very long time to dry out and offers little wind protection.

 Best use – Middle layer